open-telemetry/opentelemetry-cpp/examples/manual_propagation/README.md

 It's worth noting that `shared_ptr`'s are used because it helps for keeping spans alive and passing them across different lambda functions or execution scopes for more complex use cases.

-These functions are:
+The auxiliary functions used in this example are explained below:

 ### Creating Child Spans